xtuml/bridgepoint/doc-bridgepoint/notes/8417_action_dialect_files/8417_action_dialect_files.dnt.md

 ---------------
 4.1 Actions shall be stored separate from SQL model data in their own files
-4.2 Each component, package, class, and state machine shall have a corresponding a file to contain all actions within the element
+4.2 Each component, package, class, and state machine shall have a corresponding file to contain all actions within the element
+_Note: EEs do not have their own file, but are part of the package file_
 4.2.2 Analysis shall be done to decide whether each action language dialect should have its own file, or if they should be consolidated in one file
 4.2.3 Analysis shall be done to decide an appropriate file extension scheme